Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 And we conservatives, for all of you out there who think that there's this united front, the conservative movement today is not nearly as united as you would think.

-It's grown, it's large.
+It's large.

-And so conservatives, uh, you know, they're all trying to be the smartest people in the room, and and uh the the no none of them want to be typecast, and some conservatives don't want to be associated with others.
+And so conservatives, you know, they're all trying to be the smartest people in the room.

-Uh it's it's like any other large group of people.
+It's like any other large group of people.

-Others not you haven't seen it elsewhere.
+No, you haven't seen it elsewhere.

-Well, you will in in time, I I predict.
+Well, you will in time, I predict.

-D does anybody know really why Delay is being pursued?
+Does anybody know really why Delay is being pursued?

-Delay has been the most effective guy in Congress getting the Republican agenda through.
+DeLay has been the most effective guy in Congress getting the Republican agenda through.

 You can say Newt Gingrich did a lot and he did.